 - Best practices and keys to success

-Communication on enterprise social networks can both be vertical and horizontal.
+Communication on enterprise social networks can be both vertical and horizontal

 A business partner can initiate a conversation and allow others to contribute their opinions and content and add to the value of the topic under discussion.
 It can also be horizontal where users contribute and expand on the topic and let others engage horizontally as well on what each user has to say.